AngievR05/AngievR05/README.md

 ### 💫 About Me
 I’m **Angie van Rooyen**, a creative technologist passionate about building digital experiences that *feel alive*.
 My philosophy: design is the body, code is the soul.
-I bridge aesthetic design with technical depth — writing code that feels intuitive and designing interfaces that make people feel understood.
+I bridge aesthetic design with technical depth, writing code that feels intuitive and designing interfaces that make people feel understood.

-I’m currently pursuing **UX & Development**, combining logic, design systems, and human-centered thinking.
+I’m currently pursuing **UX & Development**, combining logic, design systems, and human-centred thinking.
 From crafting emotion-driven UI in **React** to building secure backend architectures in **Node.js**, I’m all about **creating meaningful, data-aware, emotionally intelligent software.**

 ---